 At my heart, I still believe the world is still in for a monetary collapse of some sort.
 It could happen this year or in ten years.
 The world simply has too much debt and I believe there is no way for it all to be paid back.
 Although I have a deflationary bias for America, I learned from reading the excellent book Endgame: The End of the Debt SuperCycle and How It Changes Everything by John Mauldin that some countries are more likely to solve their massive debt problems with inflation.

 Endgame: The End of the Debt SuperCycle and How It Changes Everything by John Mauldin

 Boomerang: Travels in the New Third World by Michael Lewis is an excellent book that explores how different countries each have their own unique cultural response to the debt crisis.
 An investor today can’t simply look at bond yields and balance sheets.
 They need to understand not only their history, but the psychology of the citizens to predict possible policy outcomes.
 Predicting how another country will respond with an American bias could end up be a costly mistake.

-Who collapses, how they collapse and in what sequence, could send the world and your investment portfolio incompletely different directions.
+Who collapses, how they collapse and in what sequence, could send the world and your investment portfolio in completely different directions.
 There will be investors that will guess everything correctly and make ridiculous amounts of money.
-They will get on CNBC afterwards and tell you how it was obvious.
+They will get on CNBC afterward and tell you how it was obvious.
 Then 10,000 more viewers will open up options or FX accounts so they can be the next great investor.